History of Belgrade: World War I and the Interbellum

+In 1934, the electricity consumption in Belgrade was 90 kilowatts per hour compared to 253 kilowatts per hour in Budapest and 367 kilowatts per hour in Paris.

 World War II

 On 25 March 1941, the government of regent Crown Prince Paul signed the Tripartite Pact, joining the Axis powers in an effort to stay out of the Second World War and keep Yugoslavia neutral during the conflict.
 This was immediately followed by mass protests in Belgrade and a military coup d'état led by Air Force commander General Dušan Simović, who proclaimed King Peter II to be of age to rule the realm.
-Consequently, the city was heavily bombed by the Luftwaffe on 6 April 1941, when up to 24,000 people were killed.
+Consequently, the city was heavily bombed by the Luftwaffe on 6 April 1941, which was Easter Sunday for the Eastern Orthodox.
+Knowing that most of the buildings in Belgrade were wooden, the Luftwaffe used incendiary bombs that started raging fires that devoured the makeshift, wooden homes of Belgrade and often the people living inside.
+Civilian casualties were significant, but sources vary widely from 1,500 to 17,000 killed.
 Yugoslavia was then invaded by German, Italian, Hungarian, and Bulgarian forces, Belgrade was occupied by the German Army on 13 April 1941 and suburbs as far east as Zemun, in the Belgrade metropolitan area, were incorporated into a Nazi state, the Independent State of Croatia.
 Belgrade became the seat of the Nedić regime, headed by General Milan Nedić.

 During the summer and fall of 1941, in reprisal for guerrilla attacks, the Germans carried out several massacres of Belgrade citizens; in particular, members of the Jewish community were subject to mass shootings at the order of General Franz Böhme, the German Military Governor of Serbia.
 Böhme rigorously enforced the rule that for every German killed, 100 Serbs or Jews would be shot.
 The resistance movement in Belgrade was led by Major Žarko Todorović from 1941 until his arrest in 1943.

 Belgrade was bombed by the Allies on 16 April 1944, killing about 1,100 people.
 This bombing fell on the Orthodox Christian Easter.
 Most of the city remained under German occupation until 20 October 1944, when it was liberated by the Red Army and the Communist Yugoslav Partisans.
 On 29 November 1945, Marshal Josip Broz Tito proclaimed the Federal People's Republic of Yugoslavia in Belgrade (later to be renamed to Socialist Federal Republic of Yugoslavia on 7 April 1963).